 As it turned out, their customers liked their work very much.
 With so many happy customers, the referrals came pouring in, and in 1989, they finally made it official, and Cottage Industries was born.

-Shortly after they started their company, Adam also made it official with his longtime girlfriend, Dale.
-They married in 1990 and moved straight into an only partially-finished renovation project that Adam and Nick were working on at the time.
+Shortly after starting his company, Adam also made it official with his longtime girlfriend, Dale.
+They married in 1990 and moved straight into an only partially finished renovation project that Adam and his business partner were working on at the time.
 The business was new, but it was growing.
 They were learning how to run a business and carving out a great life on the Main Line.

 Fast-forward to now, Adam and Dale have two grown kids: Matt is 18 and started college in the fall of 2019.
 Halle is 23 and a professional dancer with the Huntsville Ballet Company.